dustykat/engr-1330-webroot/engr1330jb/.ipynb_checkpoints/intro-checkpoint.md

 ## Copyright Information
 Copyright © 2021 Cleveland et. al., *The contents of this book are licensed for free consumption under the following license: [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)*

-The links in the active book themselves access potentially other copyrighted materials.
-We have taken efforts to correctly attribute such links, but may have missed some - if you find these please let us know!
+The links in the active book themselves access **potentially** other copyrighted materials.
+We have taken efforts to correctly attribute such links, but have likely missed some - if you find these please let us know so we can attribute (or replace with a public domain equivalent)!

 :::{note}